-To summarize, when cyber criminals succeed in tricking users into installing Remote Administration Trojans like PyXie, they can use installed malware as tools to distribute (install) other malicious software, steal a variety or personal, sensitive information and/or for other malicious purposes that would help them to generate revenue in one or another way.
+To summarize, when cyber criminals succeed in tricking users into installing Remote Administration Trojans such as PyXie, they can use installed malware to distribute and install other malicious software, steal a variety of personal, sensitive information, and for other malicious purposes and to generate revenue.
 More examples of RATs are Quaverse, GravityRAT and Abaddon.

 How did PyXie infiltrate my computer?

 Ransomware and other malware infections are commonly spread through malspam campaigns, untrusted file/software download sources, fake (third party) software updating tools, Trojans and unofficial software activation tools.
 Using malspam, criminals send emails that have a malicious file attached, or include a website link designed to download a malicious file.

 Note that malicious MS Office documents can install malware only when users enable editing/content (macros commands).
 If the documents are opened with MS Office versions prior to 2010, however, the documents install malicious software automatically, since these older versions do not include "Protected View" mode.